-Since the formation of John B. Murray Architect, LLC, the firm’s award-winning work has been lauded by its clients, recognized by contemporaries, and featured in numerous publications, such as Architectural Digest, Veranda, Period Homes, Luxe, New Old Homes, Beautiful Homes, and Town and Country.
-Now entering its twenty-first year, the firm continues to grow by relying on enduring client relationships and long-held collaborations with landscape architects, designers, artisans and builders.
-Starting with hand-drawn analytiques, clients receive personal attention that results in a residence that reflects its context and seamlessly integrates sophisticated details and unique hardscapes.
-A John B. Murray Architect residence reflects a commitment to a timeless aesthetic – a simplicity of form and supreme craftsmanship.
+John B. Murray Architect is an award-winning 20-person firm of architects, designers and related professionals.
+Since its formation over twenty years ago JBMA has been lauded by its clients, recognized by contemporaries, and featured in numerous publications, such as Elle Decor, Galerie, Architectural Digest, Veranda, Period Homes, Luxe, House Beautiful, and Town and Country.
+The firm continues to grow by relying on enduring client relationships and long-held collaborations with landscape architects, designers, artisans and builders.
+Starting with analytiques and frequently providing 3-D views and models, clients receive personal attention that results in a residence that reflects its context and seamlessly integrates sophisticated details and unique hardscapes.
+A John B. Murray Architect residence represents a commitment to a timeless aesthetic – a simplicity of form and supreme craftsmanship.

 John B. Murray

 Born in Pasadena and raised in Philadelphia, John Murray graduated with honors from Carnegie Mellon University.
 Early in his New York apprenticeship, he discovered a love for residential architecture, which led to his joining the prestigious firm of Parish-Hadley Associates.
 During his tenure with Parish-Hadley, John Murray began to refine his understanding and appreciation of the vital relationship between classical architecture and the ever-changing world of interior design.

-John is a board member of The Professional Children’s School and a member of
+John is a board member of The Professional Children’s School, serves on The Thomas Jefferson Foundation's Monticello Cabinet and is a member of the American Institute of Architects.